 In Polynesia we set sail with navigators whose ancestors settled the Pacific ten centuries before Christ.
 In the Amazon we meet the descendants of a true lost civilization, the Peoples of the Anaconda.
 In the Andes we discover that the earth really is alive, while in Australia we experience Dreamtime, the all-embracing philosophy of the first humans to walk out of Africa.
 We then travel to Nepal, where we encounter a wisdom hero, a Bodhisattva, who emerges from forty-five years of Buddhist retreat and solitude.
 And finally we settle in Borneo, where the last rainforest nomads struggle to survive.

 Understanding the lessons of this journey will be our mission for the next century.
 For at risk is the human legacy -- a vast archive of knowledge and expertise, a catalogue of the imagination.
 Rediscovering a new appreciation for the diversity of the human spirit, as expressed by culture, is among the central challenges of our time.

-Short-listed for the Writers' Trust of Canada Non-Fiction Prize 2009
+- Short-listed Writers' Trust of Canada Non-Fiction Prize, 2009